lachrist/mariaws/README.md

     3. Replace `PATH-TO-MARIAWS` with the absolute path to the installation directory of MariaWS.
     4. Make sure everyone is able to read `index.html` ; if your system is Unix/OSX you can run `chmod a+r demo.html`.
     5. Run `nginx -c PATH-TO-NGINX`, where `PATH-TO-NGINX` is the absolute path to the `nginx.conf` file.
-  3. Start MariaWS with the command `node run.js`.
+  3. Start MariaWS with the command `mariaws`.
   4. Open your preferred browser (should support WebSockets) and navigate to `http://localhost/index.html`.

 ## API

-MariaWS can also be used within other node modules.
+MariaWS can also be installed locally and be used within other node modules.
-MariaWS only exposed two functions:
+MariaWS only exposes two functions:
   * `log`: changes the logging level (initially set to `error`).
   * `start`: starts a new WebSocket server and returns a function that when invoked shut it down gracefully ; `start` takes an object as parameter that can contain the following fields:
     * `ws_port`: the WebSocket port.